KaidanIM/Kaidan/README.md

 ### Debian sid based systems

-Note: We can not guarantee that the packages available from the repository is always up to date.
+Note: We can not guarantee that the packages available from the repository are always up to date.

 Add our apt repository to your system